-Our four academic content areas have common planning which allows for collaboration as well as effective distribution of information.
+The academic core teachers have data meetings with the Success Team for collaboration as well as effective distribution of information.
 We have routine faculty meetings as well.

 Monthly leadership meetings are held to evaluate the current climate of student and teacher needs.
 This collaborative team is used in the monitoring of school operations and student achievement.